-After your account is step up at Schwab, then you can add our management discretion to the accounts.
+After your accounts are set up at Schwab, then you can add our management discretion to the accounts.
 This can be accomplished by logging in to your Schwab account and submitting a “Limited Power of Attorney (LPOA) for Investment Advisor” form via the message center.
 We have a mostly pre-filled form available for download here and a helpful guide on how to complete the form here.

 This form grants us the appropriate permissions to see your account information, make trades in the account, and withdraw our fee.
 It notably does not give us the authority to disburse funds as we believe you should safeguard your money, even from your financial advisor.
 We do not accept disbursement authority because it is custody of client assets.